junaidnasir/laravel-resque-ex/README.md

 This package allows you to connect to Resque when using `Queue`.

-This is a fork of awillis13's [laravel-resque](https://github.com/awellis13/laravel-resque) using kamisama's fork of chrisboulton's php-resque.
+This is a fork of deedod's [laravel-resque-ex](https://github.com/deedod/laravel-resque-ex).

+This fork fixes the problem of queues overwriting (all queues are overwrited when using resque service providor.

 ## Requirements
 - PHP 5.4+